QCDIS/Hackathon25/04-pDTs/IASDT/README.md

 ## Goal

 The goal of this exercise is to familiarize yourself with the data streaming capabilities of the IASDT model outputs from the BioDT OPeNDAP server.
-The corresponding Jupyter notebook is available at [IASDT.ipynb]("IASDT-outputs.ipynb").
+The corresponding Jupyter notebook is available at [IASDT-outputs.ipynb](./IASDT-outputs.ipynb).

 ## Background

 The Invasive Alien Species Digital Twin (IASDT) is a digital twin that uses dynamic data-driven workflows for joint species distribution modelling of invasive alien species (IAS) in continental Europe with Hierarchical Modelling of Species Communities ([HMSC](https://www.helsinki.fi/en/researchgroups/statistical-ecology/software/hmsc)) models.
 The IASDT uses biotic and abiotic datasets to estimate the current and forecast the future distribution of IAS in Europe under various climate scenarios.
 The IASDT is part of the [Biodiversity Digital Twin (BioDT)](https://biodt.eu) project, which is funded by the European Union.

 The workflows are written in Python and R, and are automated using the [PyDoit](https://pydoit.org) build automation tool.
 These workflows are meant to be executed on HPC systems, mainly [LUMI](https://lumi-supercomputer.eu).
-The workflows are designed to be modular and scalable based on the [TwinEco](#architectural-overview) framework.
-These workflows are designed to be used with the [OPeNDAP Cloud Server](#data-storage-and-availability) to serve data to third-party applications.
+The workflows are designed to be modular and scalable based on the [TwinEco](https://doi.org/10.1101/2024.07.23.604592) framework.
+These workflows are designed to be used with the [OPeNDAP Cloud Server](https://khant.pages.ufz.de/opendap/intro.html#) to serve data to third-party applications.

 The IASDT is a part of the [BioDT](https://biodt.eu) project, which is funded by the European Union.